Tom-stack3/ticketsFinder/README.md

 # Hermon Tickets Finder
-*ticketsFinder* is a Python script that looks for available tickets for Mount Hermon and sends alert in Real-Time to all the emails interested.
+*ticketsFinder* is a Python script that looks for available tickets for Mount Hermon and sends alerts in real-time to all the emails interested.

 ## How it works:
 Every fixed amount of seconds, using selenium, the script gets the HTML of the tickets page.